-Thurmond, a storied town located along the New River in Fayette County, West Virginia, has a population of five.
-The community was once an important stop for the Chesapeake & Ohio Railroad (C&O).
+Thurmond is a storied town located along the New River in Fayette County, West Virginia.
+It was once the hub of local operations for the Chesapeake & Ohio Railway and the center of commerce.

 A post office at then-called Arbuckle 4 opened in 1888 and was incorporated in 1900 as Thurmond, named for Confederate Captain William Dabney Thurmond.
 8 17 Thurmond moved to the area in 1844 and after he had surveyed land in Fayette County, 2 he was offered 73 acres of land along the river as payment in lieu of $20.
 17